 You can find me:

-- Saying politically incorrect things on my Daisy Luther Facebook page
+- Saying politically incorrect things and posting pictures of my travels on Facebook

-- On Pinterest, not only can you find my vast collection of preparedness pins, but you can witness my weird obsession with doors and libraries.
+- On Pinterest, not only can you find my vast collection of inspirational quote pins, but you can witness my weird obsession with doors, libraries, and tattoos.

 - I don’t understand Google Plus and will likely never post there.
 Is there still a Google Plus?